 2. Fear of Doing Something Wrong

-Taking care of a baby requires a lot of patience and should be handled delicately.
+Caring for a baby requires a lot of patience and should be handled delicately.
 Men can be afraid of doing something wrong, which might be why your husband might be behaving the same way.

 I Resent My Husband for Not Helping With Baby Chores – What Should I Do?